Android co-founder Andy Rubin's new company raises $48 million

-The company started by Andy Rubin, the architect of Google Inc's Android mobile business, to support and advice device-making tech startups has raised $48 million (32 million pounds) in equity financing, according to a regulatory filing.
+The company started by Andy Rubin, the architect of Google Inc's Android mobile business, to support and advice device-making tech startups has raised $48 million in equity financing, according to a regulatory filing.

 The company, Playground Global LLC, listed Rubin as a managing director, according to the filing.